prancer-io/cloud-validation-framework/docs/docs/tutorials/cicd/docker/01-build-a-docker-image-and-use.md

     }

 Which shows that the test ran fine trying to compare port 80 to port 80.

+## Checking the MongoDB server did record information

+If you used a container for **MongoDB**, it would be nice to check if the data did make it in there.
+To do so, we'll need to run the client as a container connecting to it:

+    docker run -it --network prancer --rm mongo mongo --host prancer-mongodb-server validator

+This will get you in the MongoDB server, you can then list the collections which should show `security_groups`.
+If you find all content in there, you should see our snapshots:

+    show collections;
+    db.security_groups.find().pretty();

 # Triggering a failure